poach3r/capitalA/README.md

 ## Commands

+Please note that the default prefix is "$" and is required before all commands.

 | Command | Arg 1  | Arg 2  | Arg 3 | Action                                                                                  |
 |---------|--------|--------|-------|-----------------------------------------------------------------------------------------|
 | set     | filter | add    | WORD  | Adds the word specified in argument 3 to your server's filter.                          |